Homemade hummus is so easy to make, there is no excuse for eating inferior store-bought hummus again.

 - Serve it with fresh bread, warm pita or even crackers.

-- Add it to a Mediterranean mezze along with our other favourite dip baba ganoush.
+- Add it to a Mediterranean mezze along with my other favorite dip, Baba Ganoush.

 - Hummus is delicious served with grilled meats such as Moroccan spiced lamb, chicken kebabs or even a quality bbq sausage.